“Every child is an artist. The problem is how to remain an artist once he grows up.”

-Kids are the most wonderful open-minded dreamers there are.
+Kids are the most wonderful, open-minded dreamers there are.
 Right?
 They’re like perfect little specimens of optimism and hope.
 As we get older, though, these characteristics tend to take a back burner.
-So I’d like to highlight some pieces of advice that would have been helpful for me to know way back when.
+So I’d like to share my perspective and highlight some pieces of advice that would have been helpful for me to know way back when.

 As you know, as we get older we become influenced by everyone and everything, forgetting the innocent and powerful qualities we once had.
 Ironically, as adults in order to find ourselves again, we actually have to undo all the junk that we acquired since we were kids.

 If we could just harness what we learned and teach it to our kids, then it would be all worth it.

 RELATED: There’s Beauty in Having Big Kids, Too

 I could probably list a hundred little nuggets of wisdom I wish I knew as a kid, but this list epitomized what I would have needed for my journey.

 Here are the seven pieces of advice I would share with my 8-year-old self.

 Know that anything is possible.
 Anything.